cianjameskelly/SQLFinalProject/README.md

-Open "SQLFinalProject" to see the queries and what occurs when they are entered.
+Open "SQLFinalProject.docx" to see the queries and what occurs when they are entered.